MicrosoftDocs/cpp-docs.tr-tr/docs/atl/reference/atl-path-functions.md

 ### <a name="remarks"></a>Açıklamalar

-Bkz: [PathMatchSpec](/windows/desktop/api/shlwapi/nf-shlwapi-pathmatchspeca) Ayrıntılar için.
+Ayrıntılar için bkz.
+[PathMatchSpec](/windows/win32/api/shlwapi/nf-shlwapi-pathmatchspecw) .

-## <a name="quotespaces"></a> ATLPath::QuoteSpaces
+## <a name="quotespaces"></a>ATLPath:: QuoteSpaces

-Bu işlev için aşırı yüklenmiş bir sarmalayıcıdır, [PathQuoteSpaces](/windows/desktop/api/shlwapi/nf-shlwapi-pathquotespacesa).
+Bu işlev, [PathQuoteSpaces](/windows/win32/api/shlwapi/nf-shlwapi-pathquotespacesw)için aşırı yüklenmiş bir sarmalayıcıdır.

 ### <a name="syntax"></a>Sözdizimi